 Need a quick and easy way to learn to what properties the soapmaking oils you want to use have?
 It’s as easy as a google search!
 Properties and suggested amounts can be found on most soapmaking supplier websites.
 So typically you can visit the website of your favorite supplier and the product page of the ingredients you are interested in buying will tell you what properties a particular ingredient will lend to the soap as well as the recommended amount.
 Alternately you can type into your search box phrases like “properties of hemp seed oil in soap” or “recommended amount of hemp seed oil in soap” and you’ll find all kinds of valuable information.

 Summer Bee Meadow also has a simple chart for quick reference on their website that provides a collection of commonly used oils in soapmaking along with their fatty acids and resulting soap characteristics.
 Another website, Lovin’ Soap Studio, has a chart with commonly used oils and the recommended usage rates.
 You should also be able to determine the shelf life of your ingredients from the manufacturer or soap supply company you purchase your ingredients from.

-For a directory of my homemade soap recipes as well as bath and beauty DIY’s be sure to visit Rebecca’s Soap Delicatessen.
-You can also follow me on Pinterest for collections of not only my homemade soap recipes and beauty DIY’s but also some of my favorites from around the web.
+Don’t forget to follow me on Pinterest for collections of not only my homemade soap recipes and beauty DIY’s but also some of my favorites from around the web.